What The New SAT-Adversity Score Means For Admissions In The USA Universities?

 The Adversity Score

-The College Board that administers the SAT exams has included a new rating known as the Adversity score for all students.
-This score will range from 1 to 100 with higher scores referring to a more disadvantaged background.
+The College Board, which administers the SAT exams, has included a new rating known as the Adversity score for all students.
+This score ranges from 1 to 100, with higher scores indicating a more disadvantaged background.

-This score will be calculated on the basis of 15 factors including the crime rate in the area the student is from, the relative quality of the high school attended and the poverty level in the student’s neighborhood.
+This score will be calculated based on 15 factors, including the crime rate in the student’s home area, the relative quality of the high school attended, and the poverty level in the student’s neighborhood.

-The data will be provided by a number of sources such as crime data from the FBI and data from the Census Bureau.
+The data will be provided by several sources, including crime data from the FBI and data from the Census Bureau.

 This score will not affect math and language scores.
 It will be reported only to college admission officials.